 With the scientific progress of the last centuries, the accuracy of anatomy images grown.
-The development of microscopes allowed us to see and determine the macroscopic- invisible structures of tissues.
-The development of diagnostic and visualization techniques like the x- ray, CT or MR allowed us to see all structures of the body and their topographic relationship.
+The development of microscopes allowed us to see and

 Fig. 1.2.: Title page illustration for De Humani Corporis Fabrica by Jan Stephan van Calcar, showing an anatomy dissection lesson with Vesalius.
 (Paris, Bibl. de l'Academie nationale de medecine)